vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 shopping at Trader Joe's; I checked out of there at 4:15 PM with Lauren.
 After that, I went to Udupi Palace and ordered a spinach masala dosa.

+## Sunday August 30

+In the morning, I went to Walgreens at Gilman Street.
+I purchased toiletries.
+I checked out at 9:25 AM.